vivid88661-lang/EAAI-TES/README.md

 The multiseed command is intentionally excluded from the default entry point: it retrains all models for seeds `42`, `123`, `2024` and `3407` and can take a long time.
 TensorFlow results are not promised to be bit-wise identical across CPU/GPU, driver and BLAS combinations.
-The expected statistical result is the same ranking and conclusion; `results/multiseed_metrics.csv` is the frozen reference reported in the manuscript.
+The expected statistical result is consistent overall performance and unchanged main conclusions; `results/multiseed_metrics.csv` is the frozen reference reported in the manuscript.

 For a short software-path test, append `--smoke` to `--mode retrain` or `--mode multiseed`.
 Smoke outputs are software checks and must not be reported